Functional central limit theorem for topological functionals of Gaussian critical points: Proof of the FCLT, Theorem

-After the reduction step, we prove Proposition \ref{vc_prop} in Section \ref{var_sec}.
+After {\blue showing that Kolmogorov-Chentsov on $n$-big intervals implies tightness}, we prove Proposition \ref{vc_prop} in Section \ref{var_sec}.
 To achieve this goal, the key task is bound both the moments for the critical points inside percolation sets, and also to to refine the moment condition so as to reflect the level.
 To allow for clear reference, we state the result as a separate lemma.